stevie170/ctf-write-ups/HolidayHack/kringlecon3-2020/README.md

 Time to take a crack at the [Santavator](#objective-4).

-Ninjula's [Girl form Ipanema](https://holidayhackchallenge.com/2020/album/Ninjula%20-%20Girl%20form%20ipanema.mp3) was the background for the trip up to the Talks Lobby.
+Ninjula's [Girl from Ipanema](https://holidayhackchallenge.com/2020/album/Ninjula%20-%20Girl%20form%20ipanema.mp3) was the background for the trip up to the Talks Lobby.

 ### Talks Lobby